-This option enables RF input and RF output on any of Crown's FM series of transmitters.
-In addition, the module supplies a composite output to the RF exciter portion of the transmitter.
-From here, the signal is brought to full power by the built-in power amplifier for retransmission.
-The Receiver Module has been specifically designed to handle SCA channel output up to 100 kHz for audio and high-speed data.
+This option enables RF input and RF output on any of Crown's Classic FM series of transmitters.
+The CT-1 Receiver Module does not allow feedthrough to the composite output.
+The CT -1 however, is designed to handle SCA channel output up to 100 kHz for audio and high-speed data.
+The CT-1 will also receive both AM & FM frequencies.

-FSK ID programming is built-in to ensure compliance with FCC regulations regarding the on-air identification of translators.
+FSK (Frequency Shift Keying) ID programming is built-in to ensure compliance with FCC regulations regarding the on-air identification of translators.
 Simply specify the call sign of the repeater station when ordering.
 Should you need to change the location of the translator, replacement FSK chips are available.
 The Receiver Module option should be ordered at the time of initial transmitter purchase.
 However, an option kit is available for field converting existing Crown units.

-In the translator configuration there are differences in the function of the front panel.
+In the translator configuration, there are differences in the function of the front panel.
 See Section 3 for a description.